SumolX/FlashForge-Hacks/README.md

 I have only tested against the Adventurer4-2.2.4-2.3-20230216 and the files used by this installer are based on the contents of the official firmware.
 I have heavily modified the `flashforge_init.sh` script in order to install the SSH `dropbear` service and reused their `play` application to generate the upgrade completion tones.
 The original official firmware files used can be found within the `Firmware` directory.

 # Installation
-* Copy all contents from the SSH directory and place them in the root of the USB flash disk.
+* Copy all contents from the `Installer` directory and place them in the root of the USB flash disk.
 * Power OFF printer and insert USB flash disk.
 * Power ON printer and wait until the `FlashForge` upgrade complete tone has played.
 * Power OFF printer and remove USB flash disk.